Repurposing a calendar frame - Make a tray!

 I had a hard time figuring out what to stencil this phrase on.
 I'll confess, I even called over my crafty neighbor, Amy.
 I showed her the one thing it fit onto, my wooden calendar frame.

-I didn’t want it to be burgundy.
-I wanted it to be navy blue.
+I didn't want it to be burgundy.
+I wanted it to be a pretty navy blue.

 I love transforming things with spray paint!

 So, I was wandering around Home Depot trying to find an insert.
 The backboard that was on the back of this calendar frame was very rough and there was no way it would have looked good if I painted and stenciled on it.

 I found inexpensive hardboard.
 I love the guys that cut things for you.
 And, they do it for free.
 I had the exact dimensions with me and he cut the board into three perfectly sized inserts.
 The original board cost less than $5.00.
 Which I consider a deal since I can make three different inserts!
 Below is what one of the inserts looked like.
 You'll see later that I spray painted it a pretty cream color.